Using Large Language Models for Hyperparameter Optimization: Method

 Hyperparameter optimization can be formulated as a bilevel optimization problem:

 where $\mathcal{L}_T$ and $\mathcal{L}_V$ are training and validation objectives, and $\boldsymbol{\lambda}$ and $\mathbf{w}$ are hyperparameters and the model parameters, respectively.
-Intuitively, the objective -- i.e., the validation loss with best-responding parameters $\mathcal{L}_V^{*}$ -- aims to find the hyperparameters that minimize the validation loss when the training objective is trained to convergence.\footnote{This notation assumes unique solutions for simplicity.
-See \citet{vicol2022implicit} for effects of non-uniqueness.} Hyperparameter optimization can be done in sequential fashion, where a proposal $\boldsymbol{\lambda}_n$ depends on the sequence of prior values $\{\boldsymbol{\lambda}_1, \boldsymbol{\lambda}_2, \dots, \boldsymbol{\lambda}_{n-1} \}$ and their validation losses.
+The objective aims to find the hyperparameters that minimize the validation loss when the training objective is trained to convergence.\footnote{This assumes unique solutions for simplicity.
+See \citet{vicol2022implicit} for effects of non-uniqueness.}

-For instance, Bayesian Optimization \citep{mockus1998application,shahriari2015taking} builds a probabilistic model, such as a Gaussian Process, to map hyperparameters \(\boldsymbol{\lambda}\) to the validation loss \(\mathcal{L}_V(\boldsymbol{\lambda}, \mathbf{w}^*(\boldsymbol{\lambda}))\).
-This approach iteratively selects the next hyperparameters to evaluate by optimizing an acquisition function that balances exploration and exploitation, thereby converging to the optimal hyperparameters \(\boldsymbol{\lambda}^*\) that minimize the validation loss.
-In a limited budget setting, practitioners often employ a trial-and-error ``manual" search, choosing hyperparameters based on prior knowledge or experience \citep{yang2020hyperparameter}.
-In this paper, we assess the ability of large language models in this role, hypothesizing they will be effective as they have been trained on internet-scale data and have demonstrated emergent capabilities in new settings \citep{brown2020language, openai2023gpt4}.
+Hyperparameter optimization can often be performed sequentially, where a proposal $\boldsymbol{\lambda}_n$ depends on the sequence of prior values $\{\boldsymbol{\lambda}_1, \boldsymbol{\lambda}_2, \dots, \boldsymbol{\lambda}_{n-1} \}$ and their validation losses.
+For example, Bayesian optimization \citep{mockus1998application,shahriari2015taking} builds a probabilistic model, such as a Gaussian process, to map hyperparameters \(\boldsymbol{\lambda}\) to the validation loss \(\mathcal{L}_V(\boldsymbol{\lambda}, \mathbf{w}^*(\boldsymbol{\lambda}))\).
+This approach iteratively selects the next hyperparameters to evaluate by optimizing an acquisition function that balances exploration and exploitation, thus converging to the optimal hyperparameters \(\boldsymbol{\lambda}^*\) that minimize the validation loss.
+In a limited budget setting, practitioners often employ a trial-and-error ``manual'' search, choosing hyperparameters based on prior knowledge or experience \citep{yang2020hyperparameter}.
+In this paper, we assess the ability of large language models in this role, hypothesizing they will be effective because they have been trained on internet-scale data and demonstrated emergent capabilities in new settings \citep{brown2020language, Wei2022EmergentAO}.